Asthma Inhaler Tips

 May is national asthma and allergy awareness month.
-As part of our efforts, The Youth Clinic wants to remind parents about the importance of correct usage of inhalers.
+As part of our effort, The Youth Clinic pediatricians want to remind parents about the importance of correct usage of inhalers.
 A rescue inhaler can be a game-changer for many children who suffer from asthma, and inhalers are a staple of millions of patients’ treatment.
-Did you know many patients could receive more relief if they used their inhalers properly?
-Review inhaler usage techniques to ensure your child receives her medicine as effectively as possible.
+Take a look at these inhaler usage techniques to ensure your child receives her medicine as effectively as possible.

 Prime the Inhaler: Prime the inhaler with three or four sprays to prime the inhaler before its first use.
 If it’s sat unused for more than a couple weeks, prime it again before using.
 This ensures your child receives a full and accurate dose of medication.